andrewsolis/cs401/docs/unit03/intro_software_design.rst

 amount of time this semester working with techniques that improve the portability of the software we develop.

-Software Design Goals for COE 332
+Software Design Goals for CS 401
 ---------------------------------
-During the course of the semester, you will build a large (by some measure), distributed sofware system for data analysis.
-Your system will comprise many components and thousands of lines of code.
-An example illustration of a typical final class project is shown below, to give an indication of where we are headed.
+During the course of the semester, you will build a software system through a complete website.
+Your system will comprise many components and thousands of lines of code. :red:`An example illustration of a typical final class project is shown below, to give an indication of where we are headed.`

 .. figure:: images/ex_arch_cls_proj.png
     :width: 700px